Most Talked-About Moments From the 2018 Super Bowl

 NBC

 Kevin Hart tries to get on stage for the presentation of the Vince Lombardi Trophy.
 Kevin Hart was truly excited the Eagles won the Super Bowl.
 In fact, he was so excited that he tried to join the team on stage to accept the big trophy.
-However, the comedian was quickly denied, and he started arguing with an official.
+However, the comedian was quickly denied, and he started arguing with a security guard.
 The entire incident was captured on camera and went viral.
 Hart got into more Super Bowl shenanigans when he dropped an F-bomb during a live post-game interview with defensive tackle Fletcher Cox.

 YouTube